Monika Fox – Founder and Executive Director (volunteer position)

 Zuwena graduated from GHTA in September 2014 as one of the top students and was selected by her peers to be a translator.
 She is now working at GHTA as a teacher/translator and assists with Vocational and Business classes.
 She loves the students, is very patient and dedicated.
 She is raising her little girl by herself and aspired to being a small business owner one day.

 Tausi graduated from GHTA in September 2014.
 Given her success at school, following graduation she was provided with the opportunity to run the GHTA kiosk with two former students.
 When a position later opened at the school for a Teacher/Translator in the Business class, Tausi was top of mind.
-NOt only was she very good translating between Swahili and English, but she was also strong in business and wanted to grow beyond her role at the kiosk.
+Not only was she very good translating between Swahili and English, but she was also strong in business and wanted to grow beyond her role at the kiosk.
 Tausi is excellent with the students and the volunteers, and does a great job explaining various business concepts.
 She has definitely found her niche, and loves her job.
 Married, with a teenage son, and twin boys, Tausi hopes to continue to work at the school for many years to come.

 Margret is truly the nicest person you have ever met and she brightens everyone’s day.
 She sings in the kitchen, loves when our volunteers teach her to cook a new meal and genuinely loves her job and all of our volunteers.
 She always goes above and beyond, helping everyone in any way she can.
 She is a single mom and her son George is her pride and joy.
+In 2017 she started assisting our General Manager with administrative tasks.
+Margret graduated from GHTA in 2009 and has been part of our family ever since then.

 Following her graduation from GHTA in 2013, Ceci started working at the school as a house keeper.
 She is responsible for maintaining the house the volunteers live in, and throughout the school week spends each day on property cleaning and helping with chores around the house, including washing the volunteers’ clothes for a small fee.
 Everyone enjoys having her on the team, and she loves working at GHTA and being around the students and volunteers gives her a chance to practice her English.
 Ceci lives with her daughter and granddaughter, and working at GHTA has enabled to support her family and help care of her ailing mother.